F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/README.md

 Using this solution, the F5 BIG-IP VEs are fully configured in front of your application.
 When complete, the BIG-IPs pass traffic through the newly created Azure Public IP.
 After acceptance testing, you must complete the configuration by changing the DNS entry for your application to point at the newly created public IP address, and then lock down the Network Security Group rules to prevent any traffic from reaching your application except through the F5 BIG-IPs.

-Before you deploy web applications with an F5 BIG-IP, you need a license from F5.
+Before you deploy web applications with an F5 BIG-IP VE, you need a license from F5.

-## Documentation

-See the project documentation - This is still being created
+See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.

+## Supported instance types and hypervisors
+  - For a list of supported Azure instance types for this solutions, see the **Azure instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0/1.html#guid-71265d82-3a1a-43d2-bae5-892c184cc59b

+  - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

+### Help
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 ARM templates.
+This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.<br>
+While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the **supported** directory.

 ## Installation